How to Use Long Tail Keywords in AdWords Correctly

 SEOs and content marketers often use data from PPC campaigns to influence their own campaigns, just as PPC specialists will use data gathered from organic channels to inform their strategies too.
 The problem starts when advertisers treat these different disciplines as interchangeable.
 What works for one will not always work for the other.

-Targeting fairly long tail keywords, such queries, in your organic search marketing can be extremely valuable but it is a longer-term strategy.
-If you depend too heavily on long tail keywords in your PPC it is going to take a long time to generate useful data and you’re going to fall short of your goals.
+Targeting fairly long-tail keywords, such as queries, in your organic search marketing can be extremely valuable but it is a longer-term strategy.
+If you depend too heavily on long-tail keywords in your PPC it is going to take a long time to generate useful data and you're going to fall short of your goals.